philippschmalen/AI-engineer-passenger-boarding-kiosk/README.md

 |  2 | LH-398          | 2022-01-15    | 11:00         | Frankfurt | Salzburg      | Amy Bennett      | F     | 02/22/1963  | 2E     | False       | False          | False           | False        | False                |
 |  3 | LH-398          | 2022-01-15    | 11:00         | Frankfurt | Salzburg      | Jason Lewis      | M     | 11/09/1950  | 9B     | False       | False          | False           | False        | False                |
 |  4 | LH-398          | 2022-01-15    | 11:00         | Frankfurt | Salzburg      | Philipp Schmalen | M     | 09/02/1990  | 24F    | False       | False          | False           | False        | False                |

+---

+## Final reflections

+The project requires that different azure services interplay nicely.
+It exemplifies how azure services can be creatively combined to solve a real-world problem.

+The goal was to build an automated passenger boarding kiosk.
+A passenger uses it previous to boarding a plane.
+Nevertheless, it should be more seen as a proof-of-concept and lacks several steps towards going to production.

+Heres is a non-exclusive list of concluding thoughts and missing elements to productionize the solution:

+* Checking of dangerous goods cannot be verified at boarding, but at the security check.
+Additionally, the baggage images taken from passengers themselves will be noisy due to lack of standardization.
+The object detection then will output too many false positives which downgrades customer experience.
+* Check regulations regarding boarding.
+Regulators possibly require a high accuracy to identify passengers.
+* Design the customer journey around the automated boarding kiosk to minimze user effort, keep low room for error and optimize the boarding flow.
+* Build CICD with testing.
+* Automatically pull flight manifest shortly before boarding.
+* Train form recognizer on 80-90% of all available country specific id-cards.
+Edge cases should be marked and handled manually.
+* Automate the video processing and thumbnail generation.